“No way!” Jacky exclaimed as soon as Joanne finished her recounts.

 “I might but I need more time.”

-Joanne nods, understanding his need of space.
+Joanne nodded, understanding his need for space.

-Joanne shakes her head.
+Joanne shook her head.
 “We’re friends, remember?”

 © Thursday, November 19th, 2009